Open Book/ Open Mind: The Power of a Black SuperheroAdult Events 04/29/2018, 4:00 PM - 5:30 PM Main Library – Auditorium

 Recruited by the U.S. Army and Navy from small towns and elite colleges, more than ten thousand women served as codebreakers during World War II.
 While their brothers and boyfriends took up arms, these women moved to Washington and learned the meticulous work of code-breaking.
 Their efforts shortened the war, saved countless lives, and gave them access to careers previously denied to them.
 A strict vow of secrecy nearly erased their efforts from history; now, through dazzling research and interviews with surviving code girls, bestselling author Liza Mundy brings to life this riveting and vital story of American courage, service, and scientific accomplishment.

-Ms. Mundy will sign her books at the end of the event which will be available for purchase from Watchung Booksellers.
+Ms. Mundy’s book will be available for purchase from Watchung Booksellers and she will sign books at the end of the event.
 This event is free thanks in part to grants from The Montclair Foundation and Investors Foundation.
 Registration below is strongly encouraged to reserve a seat.
 Standby tickets will be available at 6:50 PM in the cafe area but no waitlist will be created for this event.Click here for more details...